lab-SCHC/lab-SCHC.github.io/docs/schc.md

 network traffic.
 And solves the difficulty encountered by RoHC and 6LoWPAN mechanisms by the fact.

-> The compression rules are configured in the SCHC Core and loaded on the device
+> The compression rules are configured in the SCHC Gateway and loaded on the
-> as a package without having to recompile the library.
+> device as a package without having to recompile the library.

 ## Fragmentation